-In the case of a partnership, it is the best practice to create a written documents that explain the conditions of the dissolution and how the partners are going to distribute any debts, assets or profits.
+In the case of a partnership, it is the best practice to create written documents that explain the conditions of the dissolution and how the partners are going to distribute any debts, assets, or profits.
 Keep in mind that you don't need a formal agreement to be in a partnership because partnerships may exist as a result of the conduct of the partners, who decide to carry on a business as co-owner sharing expenses and profits.
 However, to limit your risk and potential liability, it is fundamental to have a formal document for the dissolution of the partnership.

 LLC OR CORPORATION

-Judicial dissolution takes place as result of a court order.
+Judicial dissolution takes place as a result of a court order.
 A court can dissolve a business for failure to comply with state laws, failure to pay taxes, mismanagement, among others.

 Administrative dissolution is imposed by the Secretary of State's office when the business entity fails to comply with state law, for example for not filing annual reports.